treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

 [8, 7, 4, 2, 1]
 ```

-But Python 3's `sorted` function requires all arguments after the iterable to be specified as keyword arguments:
+But Python 3's `sorted` function requires all arguments after the provided iterable to be specified as keyword arguments:

 ```pycon
 >>> sorted([4, 1, 8, 2, 7], None, True)